ctschroeder/tutorials/get-started-with-tableau-master/getting-started-with-tableau-public.md

 Once you've published your charts to the web, you can go to your account on Tableau and get the code to embed.
 Usually when you **Save to Tableau Public As...** Tableau will trigger your browser to open a window with your account and your chart online.
  -  On the upper right you will see a very small star icon and a small icon with three circles connected by lines.
 Click on the three circles
  -  Copy the embed code (not the link)
- -  In Wordpress create your blog post and open an HTML block in your post
+ -  In Wordpress create your blog post and open an **HTML block** in your post (not code -- HTML)
  -  Paste the code into the window for your HTML
- -  **LOOK AT YOUR CODE:**
-    - It opens with a <div> tag and then has a closing tag and then a lot of other code after.
-    - Delete the code _AFTER_ the closing tag </div>
-    - DO NOT delete any of the stuff in the middle of the div tags
-    - LOOK AT YOUR CODE: it should begin with an opening div tag and end with a closing div tag.
+ -  save your blog post

 There's a *ton* more you can do with Tableau.
 You can begin learning about its other features [here](https://public.tableau.com/en-us/s/resources).